jessicapita/sagrei-cuba/script.md

 After filtering, kept 201327 out of a possible 201327 Sites Run Time = 42.00 seconds
 ```
-Only one individual out of 40 was removed
+Only one individual out of 40 was removed.

 ## Calculate pairwise Fst
 Create a new directory